This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 It includes complete RGB lighting that you can adjust in the ObinsKit program, making the backlighting exceptional.
 You may also use this software to remap each key, create macros, and store several profiles on the onboard memory.

 However, despite being an excellent mobile and tablet keyboard, it may have problems connecting to Android devices.
 However, it is still a fantastic gaming keyboard and one of the most amazing mechanical keyboards we’ve tried.

 You may not be familiar with this brand, but it produces some excellent keyboards at meager costs, and this one is no exception.
-It’s a full-sized layout, and if you want to game while drinking coffee, don’t worry: it’s spill-proof.
+It’s a full-sized layout; if you want to game while drinking coffee, don’t worry: it’s spill-proof.

-A full N-key rollover is included, as well as 25 anti-ghosting keys, an integrated wrist rest, and a smartphone holder.
+A full N-key rollover includes 25 anti-ghosting keys, an integrated wrist rest, and a smartphone holder.
 Using a companion app, you may customize the RGB lighting.

 Due to the incorporated wrist rest and adjustable incline level, it’s pretty versatile and has good ergonomics.
-You may pair it with two separate devices at once, either via USB or Bluetooth and switch between them right on the keyboard.
+You may pair it with two devices simultaneously via USB or Bluetooth and switch between them right on the keyboard.

 It employs linear Cherry MX Red switches, which require some force to activate and provide no tactile feedback.
 Although the pre-travel distance isn’t as short as other gaming keyboards, the switches are still rapid, and typing on it shouldn’t be tiring.

 It also includes a few extra functions, such as dedicated media keys and a Windows key lock, and it can reprogram any key, despite the lack of specialized macro buttons for MMO players.
 These features make this keyboard worth mentioning in our list of best gaming keyboards under $100.

 When gaming, you don’t always need the entire keyboard, which is where this handy one-handed keypad comes into the picture.